browserstack/nunit-appium-app-browserstack/README.md

     - Build the project using `Build > Build Android`
     - If you are running Local test on Mac or GNU/Linux, you will also have to run the local binary like this `./BrowserStackLocal --key <your access key>`
     - Update `App.config` file with your BrowserStack Username and Access Key(https://www.browserstack.com/accounts/settings)
-    - You can optionally export the environment variables for the Username and Access Key of your BrowserStack account
+    - You can optionally export the environment variables BROWSERSTACK_USERNAME with value as username and BROWSERSTACK_ACCESS_KEY with value as access key of your BrowserStack account
     - To run the tests click `View > Test` to open Unit Tests panel and run any/all tests from there
     - You can view your test results on the [BrowserStack automate dashboard](https://www.browserstack.com/app-automate)